frank-ang/MultilanguageBot/README.md

 * TODO/pipeline.yaml
   ** TODO: codebuild with environment variables.

-The solution represents a nïeve implementation, I do not have a linguistics background and am unable to identify potential edge cases of semantic mistranslations.
+The solution is a nïeve implementation.
+Perhaps someone with a linguistics background might be able to identify potential edge cases of semantic mistranslations.
 Perhaps some Mechanical Turk testing could verify the quality of the bot by human native speaker testers (TODO potential enhancement).

 ### User Experience